 This occupation of assisting people out of body when they have experienced trauma is a common enough occupation in my life to qualify it as another full time job.
 But it was at that moment that I watched a decision take place within him that has set this particular experience apart from so many of the others.
 When he was in that place of being torn between worlds, I watched him feel the overwhelming feeling of love that is integral to the white light of death.
 It was like watching an infant in a state of wonderment at a substance he had never before touched.
 And at that moment, as if to validate the universal truth that nothing is meaningful if not shared, with verve and mission, he made the decision that he could not have it only for himself.
 I could barely stay with him when his inspiration literally shot his consciousness like a lighting bolt back through the density of the lower dimensions and back into his body.

 This man was compelled back into his body by his desire to share the overwhelming sense of love that he had experienced with those that he loved already and would love in the years to come.
 It was as if his action had put up a sign for me that said “your services are no longer required”.
 I stayed for a bit in awe, watching him commit so fully to his life.
 Wondering how much he would consciously remember upon waking.
-It was a beautiful thing to see… The birth of another of source’s soldiers.
+It was a beautiful thing to see.
 Knowing he will be walking the earth makes me feel like this movement towards a conscious society is a brushfire that cannot be tamed.

 I returned to my body, which was still asleep in the bed in my room by attuning to it and moving through the higher dimensions so as to not have to perceive any travel or distance between myself in the hospital and myself in the bed.
 I sat on top of myself in the bed and laid back into myself as if I was slipping into a suit.
 For a moment I felt myself floating inside myself and then I began to feel myself from both perspectives.
 As the body and as the spirit within the body.
 I began to feel my consciousness fill in my body and re-phase with it.
 I felt myself penetrating every single nerve ending and synapse.
 I felt the movement of my blood through my arteries strongly enough that I squirmed against the sensation.
 I realized I could even feel the movement of my lymph.
 The feeling of the air temperature returned, followed by the sounds in the room.
 I could see the whole room, but my eyes were closed still.
 It took some effort to open them.
 My body felt as heavy as lead.
 I am used to this feeling now.
 It used to torment me in previous years.